AQuack/workshops/exercises/ansible_security/README.md

 Given students with basic experience with Ansible:

-- the introduction takes roughly 30 minutes
+- the challenge takes roughly 15 minutes
-- the first exercise takes roughly one hour
-- the second exercise takes roughly two hours

 If your experience is different in scheduling those workshops, please let us know and fill an issue.